Skip to content

 Skip exercise if:

-• You're still intoxicated or feel impaired
+• You are still intoxicated or feel impaired

-• You're severely dehydrated
+• You are severely dehydrated

 • You are nauseated or vomiting